-Over our many years of practice in the criminal law arena, we have handled many robbery related cases in Los Angeles courthouses.
+Over our many years of practice in the criminal law arena, we have handled many robbery cases under California Penal Code Section 211 in Los Angeles courthouses.
 Prosecutors and Judges dole out harsh sentences if they believe that a robbery was committed.
 It is important to find an attorney that has the ability to successfully negotiate these types of cases.
 There are many factors that can be brought to a prosecutor’s attention and the ability to successfully negotiate violent felonies is a talent that is possessed by few attorneys in Los Angeles.
 I encourage you to read over my credentials and set a free face to face consultation with me…so we can discuss how I can assist you in this difficult time in your life.

 A robbery is a serious felony and considered a “Strike” under the California Three Strikes Law.
 It is also considered a violent felony and if a person is given jail or prison time related to a robbery, they must serve 85 percent of the time.
 If an individual uses a gun during the commission of a robbery, there is a 10 year enhancement that is added onto their sentence, if the prosecution can prove the use of a gun.